rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 description = "Execute single task, first a verify run and then the real run." lastmod = "2020-12-13"
 +++
-In Synchronize view (which is the opening view) tasks can be executed as singletasks.
-Execute single tasks requires a couple of double clicks: one for **estimation** run and the second for **executing** the real task.
+In Synchronize view tasks can be executed as single tasks.
+Execute single tasks require two **double clicks**: the first double click for **estimation** run and the second double click for **executing** the real task.
 The output from rsync is presented after each run.

 {{< image src="/images/RsyncOSX/master/synchronize/synchronize.png" alt="" position="center" style="border-radius: 8px;" >}}

-The `Shell` column is on, it indicates there is attached shell scripts to the task, also see more info about shell scripts in the [add configuration](/post/addconfigurations/).

 ## Execute single task